 The mission of the Math Club at Temple University is to build a scholarly community of students and faculty with a passion for mathematics and to popularize this field through a series of activities promoting appreciation and understanding of the role mathematics plays in science, nature, technology, and human culture.
 To join or enjoy the Math Club one does not need to be the next Euler or Archimedes; one must simply have the interest and ability to find the fun in logic.

-We invite speakers on various mathematics and applied science fields, that could inspire our math, science, engineering majors and all other math enthusiasts.
-Sometimes we organize events outside campus, such as watching Math/Science movies.
+We invite speakers (undergraduates, graduates, and faculty) from the University and surrounding institutions to present on various mathematics and applied science fields with the hope to inspire our math, science, engineering majors and all other math enthusiasts.
+We also offer professional development opportunities within the field of mathematics.
+We organize events outside of campus, such as watching Math/Science movies, and with other organizations.

 Director of Undergraduate Studies:

 Graduate Student Advisor:

 You may contact the club through the president, Christopher Heitmann, at firstname.lastname@example.org